 Cooking is faster and easier in the Duo Evo Plus, as the pressure cooker lid automatically seals in place, and the QuickCool Tray lets you release pressure naturally up to 50% faster.
 The embedded microprocessor constantly monitors the pressure, temperature, and intensity of the cooking process, evenly distributing heat to ensure a perfectly pressure-cooked and delicious creation every time.

-Another cool feature of the Duo Evo Plus is the inner pot design.
+Another cool feature of theis the inner pot design.
 It has handles, and you can actually use it as a stovetop pot.
 The handles make it so you can easily carry the pot between your stovetop and your Instant Pot.

 Why we picked the Instant Pot Duo Nova:

-One great feature of the Duo Nova is the lid.
+One great feature of theis the lid.
 It automatically sets to seal in pressure when you close it, so you don’t have to worry about forgetting to set the sealing valve in place.
 The lid also includes a steam release button, which makes it much easier to perform a manual pressure release (without burning your fingers).
 All in all, the Duo Nova offers a whole lot of features for only a little bit of cash.

 Research and buying tips